Neutral / cushion / high arch

 - Fabric straps are engineered at the shoe’s heel and instep.
 The ones at the heel grant additional support, while those covering the instep provide a more secure fit around the midfoot zone.

 The TerraFlex is a low-cut running shoe for men and women.
 It is listed in half and whole sizes in standard width.
 Its lace-up closure with adjustable instep straps enables wearers to get a customized lockdown.
 For natural toe spreading, the footwear is built with a wide toe box.
 This running gear, according to Xero Shoes, runs small.
 Purchasers are advised to size up to get the most accurate fit in it.

 This running gear uses a company-exclusive rubber outsole called FeelTrue to help prevent users from slipping and sliding off tricky surfaces.
-Its grip effectiveness is primarily linked to its many V-shaped lugs.
+It is also used in the Xero Shoes Prio and its grip effectiveness is primarily linked to its many V-shaped lugs.
 It comes embedded with Barefoam—a 3 mm thick layer that doubles down on underfoot protection and comfort.

 A removable insole with a thickness of 2 millimeters is nestled right on top of the TerraFlex’s rubberized outsole.
 It offers extra cushioning and additional underfoot support.
 It also grants breathability thanks to its perforated underside.

 Breathable mesh and stitched-on overlays form the Xero Shoes TerraFlex’s below-the-ankle upper.
 Its front tip is built with a durable toe bumper called Tough Tek for extra forefoot protection.
 Its midfoot and heel regions are engineered with straps that reflect light in the dark.